 Artist Talks: Friday, June 17, 2016, 6:00 – 7:00 PM

 Opening Reception: Friday, June 17, 2016, 7:00 – 9:00 PM

 Each year Open Studio selects four professional artists with or without printmaking experience to create traditional and/or experimental works in the print medium of their choice, working collaboratively with a print media artist.
 The Visiting Artist Residency, in operation since 1983, is a popular program that receives applications from artists from around the world.
-In conjunction with the residency, each artist exhibits the work produced during their period in the Studio, and gives an artist talk.
+In conjunction with the residency, each artist exhibits the work produced during their period in the Studio and gives an artist talk.
 These exhibitions are the result of this intensive work period.
-The second of two Visiting Artist exhibitions features work by artists Mario Doucette and Liza Eurich.
-The accompanying brochure, with essays by Jennifer Winter and Kendra Ainsworth is available by clicking below.
+The second of two Visiting Artist exhibitions feature work by artists Mario Doucette and Liza Eurich.
+The accompanying brochure, with essays by Jennifer Winter and Kendra Ainsworth, is available upon request.

 Mario Doucette: Dispersions